-From the above example, the individual subsidiaries in country B are considered twice at the consolidated level, as they are part of the consolidated group reported in country B (itself a subconsolidated level) and also of the ultimate consolidated group located in country A.
+From the above example, the individual subsidiaries in country B are included twice in the consolidated amounts, as they are part of the consolidated group reported in country B and also of the ultimate consolidated group in parent A.

-When the information for countries A and B is aggregated for the EU, the EBA removes the double counting of the individual subsidiaries.
-In reality, the structure of most EU banks is far more complex than the one shown in Table 2, as there are many other layers and relationships across countries and, in some cases, more than one parent institution for a given country.
+When data for countries A and B are aggregated for the EU, the EBA removes the double counting of the individual subsidiaries.
+In reality, the structure of most EU banks is far more complex than the one shown in Table 2, as there are more layers for countries and, in some cases, more than one parent institution for a given country.
 Nonetheless, the example outlined above should raise awareness among users of supervisory data and the limitations this could bring to their analysis.